camposyuri/camposyuri/README.md

 ### - About me...

-My name is Yuri I'm developer junior front-end and does courses on area of programming.
+My name is Yuri I'm developer front-end and does courses on area of programming.
 I love JavaScript and i'm studying deeper the language.
 Currently use React.js and Node.js in my projects for portfolio.
 I love study things new about programming.

 ************